Your medical team

 Who is my main contact?

 Your clinical nurse specialist (CNS) will be your main contact.
-They will provide expert support, care and advice and will coordinate your care.
 If you haven’t been given a specialist nurse or a main contact, ask your doctor about this.

 • If you don’t have a clinical nurse specialist, ask your doctor to refer you to one.